Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTS 250 512MB should in theory be a lot better than the GeForce GT 340 1GB in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTS 250 512MB should in theory be quite a bit superior to the GeForce GT 340 1GB in general. (explain)

-Texel RateThe GeForce GTS 250 512MB should be much (approximately 168%) faster with regards to AF than the GeForce GT 340 1GB. (explain)
+Texel RateThe GeForce GTS 250 512MB should be a lot (more or less 168%) better at anisotropic filtering than the GeForce GT 340 1GB. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the GeForce GTS 250 512MB is a better choice, and very much so. (explain)
+Pixel RateIf running with a high resolution is important to you, then the GeForce GTS 250 512MB is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison